hamzawhite/hamzawhite.github.io/_pages/about.md

 ## Bio

-I am a data scientist, with a "hybrid" background in operations research. experienced in data management and data visualization using R and Python.
+I am a data Analyst, with a "hybrid" background in operations research. experienced in data management and data visualization using R and Python.
 I helped businesses to master their operations using data management and data science techniques.
 I completed my M.Sc in Industrial engineering at **[Ecole Mohammadia d'ingénieurs](https://www.emi.ac.ma/)** with a minor in Operations research.
 Interested in Data-driven problem solving techniques, Product design, and machine learning.